2016 United States House of Representatives elections in North Carolina: District 10

 The 10th district is located in central and western North Carolina.
 The new map made only minor changes to the district.
-The incumbent is Republican Patrick McHenry, who has represented the district since 2005.
+The incumbent was Republican Patrick McHenry, who had represented the district since 2005.
 He was re-elected with 61% of the vote in 2014.

 Republican primary

 Patrick McHenry is running for re-election.
 He was being opposed by one candidate, Albert Wiley, in the Republican primary under the old map.
 After the new map was adopted, two more Republican challengers filed.